 Albert Einstein said, “Play is the highest form of research.”
 If Einstein said it, who am I to argue?
-So lets play!
+So let’s play!
+My product review of Play-Doh Box o’ Color and the Play-Doh Flip ‘n Frost Cookies Set.

-As a preschool teacher at a child care and daycare school, I have always believed that children learn best through hands-on activities that allow them to just have fun and play.
+As a preschool teacher, I have always believed that children learn best through hands-on activities that allow them to just have fun and play.
 So when I look for toys for my children, I always look for toys that allow the freedom and creativity to do just that.

 Play-Doh has always been one of my “go-to” activities to do this with!
 As soon as I open a tub of Play-Doh my kids get so excited!
 Whether its my 18 month old, my 3 year olds from my preschool music and movement class, or my 6 year old, Play-Doh keeps them entertained.
 I love that one compound works well with any age group or skill level!
 While the kids are excitedly producing play-doh creations, they have no idea that they are getting a great educational experience!
 Play-doh is a great way to teach colors and shapes, offer a wonderful sensory experience, build fine motor skills and provide hours of creative play!